Quantum many-body analysis of spin-2 bosons with two-body inelastic decay: NUMERICAL RESULTS

+The density operator after the time evolution is a statistical mixture of different $m$ (not a superposition), since components with different $m$ are generated by the jump term in the master equation, not by the unitary part.
+Using the mean-field states in Eq.~(\ref{transverse_state}) with different $\varphi$, we can construct such a statistical mixture as

+since the off-diagonal elements with different $m$ and $m'$ in the integrand are proportional to $e^{i(m'-m)\varphi}$ and vanish by integration.
+The state in Eq.~(\ref{mean_field_like}) also has the same distribution as Eq.~(\ref{mean_field_coefficient_35.5}).

+The dotted lines in Fig.~\ref{fig1}(c) show the distribution in Eq.~(\ref{mean_field_coefficient_35.5}).
+We find that $Q_m$ in the $N=8$ subspace (also in the subspaces with smaller $N$) agrees well with Eq.~(\ref{mean_field_coefficient_35.5}), which indicates that the steady state reached after a long time is well approximated by a direct sum of Eq.~(\ref{mean_field_like}) with different $N$.
+This result is consistent with the experimental and mean-field results in Ref.~\cite{Eto}, in which fully polarized states in the $x$-$y$ directions were obtained after time evolution.

+By contrast, as shown in Fig.~\ref{fig1}(c), the distributions in the subspaces with larger particles ($N = 18$ and $20$) are narrower than Eq.~(\ref{mean_field_coefficient_35.5}).
+In particular, for $N = N_\mathrm{ini} = 20$, the distribution $Q_m = \delta_{m, 0}$ remains unchanged from the initial state.
+However, this state $\rho_{N=20}$ obtained as the steady state in the $N = 20$ subspace is strikingly different from the initial state in Eq.~(\ref{initial_state}).
+This difference is easily understood from the simple two-particle example, in which the initial state in Eq.~(\ref{initial_state_expanded}) contains various states, whereas the steady state in Eq.~(\ref{steady_state_2particles}) only contains the maximum spin state in the $N = N_\mathrm{ini}$ subspace.
+The $N = N_\mathrm{ini} = 20$ subspace in the steady state should be

+according to the proof in Sec.~\ref{theory}B. This state is highly nonclassical, since it can be written as

-This state is a statistical mixture of mean-field states polarized in the $x$-$y$ directions.
-On the other hand, the distribution $Q_m^{(16)}$ in Fig.~\ref{fig1}(c) deviates substantially from the dotted line, i.e., the state $\hat{\rho}_{16}$ differs from the mean-field-like state in Eq.~(\ref{mean_field_like}).
-However, the probability of observing this state is very small; $P_{16} \sim 10^{-5}$ (see (iii) in Fig.~\ref{fig1}(b)).
+where the terms with $F_z = m$ in the integrand are proportional to $e^{i m \varphi}$ and the $m \neq 0$ terms vanish by integration.
+The state in Eq.~(\ref{dicke_pure}) is a superposition of the different mean-field states and can be regarded as a Schr\"odinger-cat-like state.
+However, the probability of observing this state is very small: $P_{N=20} \sim 10^{-8}$ (see (iii) of Fig.~\ref{fig1}(b)). }